Skip to content

 7) Take A Proofreading Course

-Now, what should you do if you take a proofreading test and the results are not what you expect them to be?
+Now, what should you do if you take a proofreading test as a final assignment and the results are not what you expect them to be?

 Generally speaking, proofreading is not an easy field to conquer.
 No matter how much you practice, mastering the art of proofreading might not come naturally to you.